If stopped by the police after consuming alcohol, you will likely ask yourself, “Should I voluntarily do field sobriety tests?”

-This was a blog posted by Attorney Lance Dutton, Partner with Sterns-Montgomery & Proctor, a Criminal Defence Law Firm in Marietta, Georgia.
+Attorney Lance Dutton, Partner with Sterns-Montgomery & Proctor, a Criminal Defence Law Firm in Marietta, Georgia, wrote this guest blog.

 What happens when an officer suspects that you are driving under the influence?

 If an officer suspects that you are under the influence, they will almost always ask you to step out of your vehicle to perform a field sobriety test.
 If you haven’t admitted to drinking and the officer only smells alcohol or sees that you have bloodshot eyes, his probable cause to arrest you at this point is extremely low.
 Field Sobriety Tests are designed to help provide any additional evidence or reasoning for an officer to ask you to perform a breath test.
-Three field sobriety tests are recognized as reliable and justifiable during the trial.
+The National Highway Traffic Administration only recognizes three field sobriety tests as reliable and justifiable during the trial.

 The Three Recognized Field Sobriety Tests:

-- The walk and turn test – During this test the officer finds a straight line and asks you to take ten steps touching your heel to your toe on each step.
-The officer is looking to see if you sway, if you walk in a straight line, if you do the right number of steps, and if you are touching your heel to toe on all of your steps.
+- The walk and turn test – During this test, the officer finds a straight line and asks you to take ten steps, touching your heel to your toe on each step.
+The officer is looking to see if you sway, if you walk in a straight line, take the correct number of steps, and touch your heel to toe on all of your steps.

-- The one-legged stand test – This is a balancing test where you put one leg up just under a 45-degree angle and it usually lasts around 30 seconds.
-Again the officer is looking to see if you sway, if you lose your balance, or if you have to drop your foot to hit the ground.
+- The one-legged stand test – This is a balancing test in which you put one leg up just under a 45-degree angle.
+It usually lasts around 30 seconds.
+Again, the officer is looking to see if you sway, lose your balance, or have to drop your foot to hit the ground.

 Challenges of Field Sobriety Tests

-A simple miscommunication such as when to start the tests or how to perform the tests could result in failing the test and recorded as a sign of impairment, according to the officer.
+A simple miscommunication could result in failing the test and being recorded as a sign of impairment.
+Examples of common misconceptions include when to start or how to perform the tests.

-Every move you make will be under scrutiny.
+Every move you make will be scrutinized.
 The officer can presume that anything out of the ordinary resulted from your impairment.
-This can be avoided if you decline to take the test.
+You can avoid misconceptions by respectfully declining to take the test.

-Some officers will improvise and administer non-standardized tests such as counting backward or reciting the alphabet.
-These tests are not approved by the National Highway Traffic and Safety Administration (NHTSA) or the Georgia Peace Officers Standards and Training (P.O.S.T.).
-Despite having minimal scientific reliability, some courts are inclined to allow these extra tests to be used as evidence and let a jury make their opinions.
+Some officers will improvise and administer non-standardized tests, such as counting backward or reciting the alphabet.
+The National Highway Traffic and Safety Administration (NHTSA) has not approved non-standardized tests.
+Despite having minimal scientific reliability, some courts are inclined to allow these extra tests to be used as evidence and let a jury form their own opinions.

 The good news is that field sobriety tests are not mandatory, and you have the right to refuse them.